-Note that you can use external displays connected to the HDMI-Out port and/or external monitor port and Mini Display (1.2) port.
+Note that you can use the Intel(R) HD Graphics Control Panel to configure external displays connected to the MiniDisplay 1.2 port.
 See your display device manual to see which formats are supported.

-Display Mode Description Single Display One of the connected displays is used as the display device (PC screen only or Second screen only). Ø Clone/Duplicate Both connected displays output the same view and may be configured independently Attaching Displays When you first attach an external display Extended / Extend Both connected displays are treated as separate devices, and act as a virtual desktop you may find that the desktop does not oc- cupy the full screen area.
-Use either the Collage A number of connected displays are combined into a single unified higher resolution for larger screen sizes display's auto adjust/ configure controls, or the Intel(R) HD Graphics Control Hybrid A number of connected displays are combined and can be configured in a combination of Clone and Extended modes Panel to configure the full screen dis- play.
+Display Mode Description Single Display One of the connected displays is used as the display device (PC screen only or Second screen only).
+Clone/Duplicate Both connected displays output the same view and may be configured independently Extended / Extend Both connected displays are treated as separate devices, and act as a virtual desktop